Christian Allhusen: Career

 In 1840, Allhusen purchased a soap works in Gateshead, and began the manufacture of chemicals, eventually calling the company C. Allhusen & Sons.
 In 1871, Allhusen converted his enterprise into a joint-stock company, Newcastle Chemical Works, Ltd. He made a large fortune, and was influential in the region as company director and shareholder in such companies as the Northumberland & Durham District Bank, the Newcastle & Gates Water Company and the Consett Iron Works.
 He was an active member of the Newcastle Chamber of Commerce and the Tyne Commission.

 In 1854, Allhusen was among local industrialists urging construction of a new quay for Gateshead.
 When the quay was eventually constructed, the local government failed to include necessary transportation facilities to allow efficient transport to and from the quay facility.
 As a result, the quay complex required years of subsidies and struggled to avoid failure as Allhusen had predicted.

+Family

+In 1835, Allhusen married Anne Shield (1813–1889), daughter of John Shield of Broomhaugh.
+They had four sons and seven daughters: